-(e) TREATMENT UNDER AUTHORITY TO PROVIDE COUNTERDRUG SUPPORT.-The provisions of section 1004 of the National Defense Authorization Act for Fiscal Year 1991 (Public Law 101-510; 10 U.S.C.
+$\lq\lq(f)$ Treatment Under Authority To Provide Counterdrug Support.-The provisions of section 1004 of the National Defense Authorization Act for Fiscal Year 1991 (Public Law 101-510; 10 U.S.C.
 374 note) shall apply to any activities of a National Guard counterdrug school under this section that are for an agency referred to in subsection (a) of such section 1004 and for a purpose set forth in subsection (b) of such section 1004.

-"(f) ANNUAL REPORT ON ACTIVITIES .- Not later than February 1 each year, the Secretary of Defense shall submit to Congress a report on the activities of the National Guard counterdrug schools during the preceding year.
+"(g) ANNUAL REPORT ON ACTIVITIES.-Not later than February 1 each year, the Secretary of Defense shall submit to Congress a report on the activities of the National Guard counterdrug schools during the preceding year.
 Each such report shall set forth a description of the activities of each National Guard counterdrug school for the fiscal year preceding the fiscal year during which the report is submitted, including-

-'(1) the amount of funding made available and the appropriation account for each National Guard counterdrug school during such fiscal year:
+"(1) the amount of funding made available and the appropriation account for each National Guard counterdrug school during such fiscal year;

-(2) the cumulative amount of funding made available for each National Guard counterdrug school during five fiscal years preceding such fiscal year;
+"(2) the cumulative amount of funding made available for each National Guard counterdrug school during five fiscal years preceding such fiscal year;

-(3) a description of the curriculum and training used at each National Guard counterdrug school;
+"(3) a description of the curriculum and training used at each National Guard counterdrug school;